Theodore Garman

-Theodore Garman (1 July 1924 – 22 January 1954), known as Theo, was an English painter of the mid-20th century.
+Theodore Garman (1 July 1924 – 22 January 1954) was an English painter of the mid-20th century.

 Early life

 Garman was born on 1 July 1924, the son of Kathleen Garman (then a "student of music") and Jacob Epstein.
 Kathleen was Epstein's mistress and later, after his first wife had died, his second wife.

 Epstein lived apart from Kathleen, Theodore and his two younger sisters, but provided for them, although he was not named on Theo's birth certificate and never publicly acknowledged Theo as his son.
 At the age of six, Theo's portrait was painted by Epstein.
 It is now part of the Garman Ryan Collection at The New Art Gallery Walsall, along with three portraits of him in adulthood.
 Another portrait, also in the Garman Ryan Collection, was painted by Fritz Mühsan.

 Garman was a gifted child and won school prizes for literature and history.
 A conscientious objector during the Second World War, he worked on a farm at South Harting, West Sussex near his grandmother's house.
 A friend from childhood, Kathleen Walne, said, "He was an eccentric, but a lovely one.
 He was a favourite in our household".